I call myself a fluid poet soul.

 10 amazing teen & adult children.

-My six grandchildren also bring me great joy.
+My eight grandchildren also bring me great joy.

 I am surrounded by an awesome cadre